daylight-network/nikkileaks/README.md

 belief that getting a trusted time from the blockchain would be impossible.
 After we established that it was possible to get a trusted time from the chain, we scrapped this idea.
-The question of how delegation plays into the Dead Man's Switch core functionality is still very much an open one: see
+The question of how delegation plays into the Dead Man's Switch core functionality is still very much an open one: see Possible Extensions, above.

 # Contributing
 The smart contract is in `services/src/bin/greeter.rs`.